Structure and Function

 Rathke’s Cleft Cyst: This is a benign cyst that originates from the mucinous substances in the remnants of Rathke's pouch.
 The cyst contains the pink eosinophilic substance.
 Due to chronic inflammation, they may develop xanthogranulomas or cholesterol crystals.

 Multiple Endocrine Neoplasia-1(MEN-1): This is a genetic, endocrine neoplastic syndrome.
-There is an abnormal growth in the pituitary gland, parathyroid gland, and the pancreas.
+There is an abnormal growth in the pituitary gland, parathyroid gland, and pancreas.